Talk to a lawyer @499

 Shruti Agnihotri vs. Anand Kumar Srivastava (2024)

-The Allahabad High Court held that a marriage certificate issued from Arya Samaj Mandir is not valid proof of a valid marriage.
+The Allahabad High Court held in this case that a marriage certificate issued from Arya Samaj Mandir is not valid proof of a valid marriage.
 The court noted that unless the prerequisites for a valid Hindu marriage are completed and proven, such certificates have no meaning at all.

 According to the court, a marriage needs to be carried out with the right ceremonies in the right form to be deemed valid.
 A valid Hindu marriage requires the performance of customary rites and ceremonies, referred to as 'Saptapadi', which completes the marriage when the seventh step is taken.